 Fundamental to the teaching success of the Department are our six Geography teachers:

 Mr Peter Price MA, CGeog - Head of Department

 A Chartered Geographer, Mr Price was awarded the designation by the Royal Geographical Society in 2010.
 He examines for CIE Pre-U and IBDP and previously for Edexcel International GCSE.
 An Oxford Geography graduate, Mr Price has extensive teaching experience and worked for seven years as a Chartered Surveyor before qualifying as a teacher.
 He was previously Head of Department at Bradfield College and also taught at Repton School.
 Mr Price has a strong interest in all aspects of Geography, particularly in contemporary global and local issues and is an advocate of the educational benefits of fieldwork, both locally and overseas.
-Mr Price also coaches football and is a House Tutor in Fletcherites.
+Mr Price also coaches football.

 Mr Kevin Brown, BSc